Skip to main content

 macos = ["coreutils", "firefox/cask"]

 all runs on every platform.
-Per-platform keys (fedora, ubuntu, debian, macos) merge on top — useful for the rename-on-this-platform case (fd vs fd-find) or for platform-specific tools.
+Per-platform keys (fedora, ubuntu, debian, macos, termux) merge on top — useful for the rename-on-this-platform case (fd vs fd-find) or for platform-specific tools.

 On macOS, native packages install through Homebrew.
 A GUI app (a Homebrew cask) is named with a /cask suffix — firefox/cask installs with brew install --cask firefox; a bare name is a formula.
 A typo’d suffix is reported by hm doctor before any install runs.